mrpowers-io/spark-style-guide/PYSPARK_STYLE_GUIDE.md

 This document outlines the best practices you should follow when writing PySpark code.

-Automatic Python code formatting tools already exist so this document focuses specifically on PySpark best practices and how to structure PySpark code.
+Automatic Python code formatting tools already exist so this document focuses specifically on PySpark best practices and how to structure PySpark code, not on general Python code formatting.

 As with any style guide, take caution: